Twig6943/AffinityOnLinux/OpenCL-Guide.md

 5. Launch Affinity Apps

 Run the Affinity apps and verify OpenCL is working by checking the preferences for hardware acceleration.

+(OCL is in very early stages so it might not work even if you have an nvidia gpu)